Skip to content

 PORT=5000

-3. Wait for http://127.0.0.1:5000 to appear in the terminal, indicating that the startup is successful and you can use it.
+3. Wait for http://127.0.0.1:5000 to appear in the terminal, indicating successful startup.
+You can now use the API.

 Calling the API in Source Code

-• API address: Assuming the default API address is http://127.0.0.1:5000
+• API address: Assume the default API address is http://127.0.0.1:5000

 • Calling method: POST